Frequently Asked Questions (FAQ)

 A: The projects will be funded by means of shortfall financing.
 This means the EVZ Foundation will cover the expenses which the grantee cannot finance with their own or external funds.
 “Own funds” or other third-party funds are possible in this funding format.

 Travel expenses, incidental travel expenses, program costs, fees, costs for summarizing and documenting the results and a flat-rate administration fee are eligible for funding.

 Q: Is it possible to apply again after a refusal?

-A: Of course, it is possible to submit a new project outline.
-In the “information on applications” you will find all information on the selection procedure and criteria.
-You are welcome to obtain advice on your project application at an early stage.
+A: It is certainly possible to submit an application for a new project.
+In the “Information for submitting applications” you will find all the information on the selection procedure and content-related criteria.
+You are welcome to request our advice on your project application at an early stage.

-Q: When will I receive the information, whether my project will be funded or not?
+Q: When will I find out whether my project will be funded or not?

 A: Every year in the spring, the applications are compared and assessed, and a number of innovative projects are selected for funding.
 The Board of Directors of the EVZ Foundation will then make the final decision about funding the recommended projects.
 You can expect feedback about the final decision regarding funding for your project starting in April.